Front SMS Gateway API (Product description)

 }

 Please note that the response does not include a reference number (ID) for the messages that will be sent.
-Bulk messages are therefore not appropriate to use if one desires delivery status of the outbound messages. (see §2.2 – 2.3).
+Please include a «ref» with bulk outbound messages to receive delivery status reports that contain a «ref» and «phoneno» to identify the text. (see §2.2 – 2.3).

 2.5 INCOMING MESSAGES (ONLY GATEWAY PROFF and PSK)